-We expect to receive net proceeds from this offering of approximately \$128.4 million, or \$147.6 million if the underwriters exercise their option to purchase additional common units in full, in each case after deducting underwriting discounts and commissions and estimated offering expenses.
-We intend to use the net proceeds from this offering, including any net proceeds from the underwriters' exercise of their option to purchase additional common units, to repay the outstanding borrowings under our revolving credit facility and for general partnership purposes, which may include additional acquisitions.
+Based on an assumed offering price of \$16.17 per common unit (the last reported sales price for our common units on The NASDAQ Global Select Market on July 14, 2017), we expect to receive net proceeds from this offering of approximately \$175.9 million, or \$201.9 million if the underwriters exercise their option to purchase additional common units in full, in each case after deducting underwriting discounts and commissions and estimated offering expenses.
+We intend to use the net proceeds from this offering, including any net proceeds from the underwriters' exercise of their option to purchase additional common units, to repay the outstanding borrowings under our revolving credit facility, to fund a portion of the purchase price for the Pending Acquisitions and for general partnership purposes, which may include additional acquisitions.